-Blanding's turtle is a medium-sized turtle with an oval, moderately high-domed upper shell and a long head and neck.
-The upper shell may be dark brown or black with many yellow spots or bars.
-The lower shell is brownish yellow with a large, dark-brown blotch on the outer portion of each scute, and the forward third is hinged and movable.
-Head and limbs are brown and yellow.
-The upper jaw may be covered with black pigment resembling a mustache.
-The chin and underside of neck are usually bright yellow.
+Blanding's turtle is a medium-sized turtle with an oval, moderately high-domed carapace (upper shell) and a long head and neck.
+The upper shell is dark brown or black with many yellow spots or bars.
+The plastron (lower shell) is brown fading to yellow with large brown or black blotches on the outer portions of each scute (shell scale); the forward third of the plastron is hinged and movable.
+The exposed skin is brown and yellow.
+The upper jaw may be marked with black pigment in a pattern that resembles a mustache.
+The underside of the head and neck is bright yellow.

-In our state, this species is active from late March to early October.
-Courtship and mating occur in April and early June.
-Females move overland to select a nesting site with sandy, well-drained soil and good exposure to the sun.
-A clutch of 6–15 eggs is normally laid in June.
-Hatching occurs in September, with newly emerged young measuring 1¼ inches in shell length.
+In our state, courtship and mating occur mainly in April through early June, although they have also been observed in August in northwestern Missouri.
+In June, females move overland to select a nesting site with sandy, well-drained soil and good exposure to the sun.
+These sites may include agricultural fields, levees, or prairies.
+A clutch of 3–22 eggs is normally laid in June.
+Hatching occurs in August and into September.

 Blanding’s turtles help control populations of the relatively small animals they eat.
 But many predators, including raccoons and foxes, eat them, easily following the turtles’ relatively strong scent trails.
 The turtles have extra problems where raccoons tend to concentrate near human homes.